robinrodricks/FluentListView/README.md

 You should be aware that as the FluentListView becomes smaller, the space filling columns will become smaller too, until they eventually disappear (have zero width).
 The MinimumWidth and MaximumWidth properties still work for space filling columns.
 So you can use the MinimumWidth property to make sure that a space filling column doesn’t disappear.

-How can I change the colours of a row or just a cell?[¶](#how-can-i-change-the-colours-of-a-row-or-just-a-cell "Permalink to this headline")
+How can I change the colours of a row or just a cell?
 ------------------------------------------------------------------------------------------------------------------------------------------------

 You listen for FormatRow or FormatCell event.